-^{} Welch's 2 sample t-test, ^Fishers exact test
+\ Welch's 2 sample t-test, ^Fishers exact test

-Association between microbiological success and treatment is shown in table 5 and was analysed based upon the 18 completed antibiotic regimens used for individual episodes of infective endocarditis using fisher's exact test.
-Microbiological failure occurred in more than half of cases receiving monotherapy or combination therapy with only 1 active drug.
-Combination therapy with 2 active drugs or an active beta-lactam agent had higher rates of microbiological success although with p-values not reaching statistical significance in this analysis.
+The association between microbiological success and treatment is shown in Table 5, and was analyzed based on the 18 completed antibiotic regimens used for individual episodes of infective endocarditis using Fisher's exact test.
+Microbiological failure occurred in more than half of the patients who received monotherapy or combination therapy with only one active drug.
+Combination therapy with 2 active drugs or an active beta-lactam agent had higher rates of microbiological success, although the p-values did not reach statistical significance in this analysis.